globant-ui/html5bootcamp/README.md

 → [index](#index)

 ####Topic 2: Design Patterns and OOP in JavaScript####
 In this Topic we will focus on learning how JavaScript approaches Object-Oriented programming.
-If you come from Java, or .NET you will find yourself a little bit lost al the beggining.
-ECMAScript6 provides a layer of sintactic sugar that is expected to help you learn faster.
+If you come from Java, or .NET you will find yourself a little bit lost at the beggining.
+ECMAScript6 provides a layer of syntactic sugar over the previous version(5.1) that is expected to simplify the language.

 #####Reading:#####